 - Relocation to a traditional, same-gender housing space.

-If a vacancy occurs in a GIH space, OHRL reserves the right, at its sole discretion, to:
+- If a vacancy occurs in a GIH space, OHRL reserves the right, as its sole discretion, to:

 - Fill the vacancy with another GIH applicant waiting for an assignment